 A compact is an agreement between a government body and civil society organisations (CSOs) which sets out a how the working relationship between them will operate.

-Every council is expected to either have its own local compact agreement with CSOs in its area, or to abide by the principles in the National Compact statement (issued by the coalition Government in December 2010) that governs working relationships.
+Every council is expected to either have its own local compact agreement with CSOs in its area, or to abide by the principles in the National Compact statement that governs working relationships.
 The purpose is to strengthen trust and commitment between partner organisations so they can work together flexibly for the benefit of their local community.

 The council has not consulted our CSO in line with the compact agreement.
 Can the Ombudsman help me?

-The LGO can investigate complaints where commissioning or contracting may be at issue since the law was changed to allow us to investigate certain contractual matters, such as complaints of a flawed contract bidding processes.
+We can investigate complaints where commissioning or contracting may be at issue, such as complaints of a flawed contract bidding processes.
 But it does depend on the nature of the dispute and whether it would be better dealt with as a contract dispute in the courts.

 How do I complain?